How To Tell If Jordans Are Fake: A Full Guide

 Insole with Nike logo

-Examine the insole’s Nike air logo for durability.
-The branding on the fake pair will be of poor quality and seem to be about to fade.
+Examine the insole’s Nike logo for durability.
+The branding on the fake Jordan pair will be of poor quality and seem to be about to fade.
 After a few uses, it will most certainly start to fade.
 The branding will remain legible on a genuine pair even after several wears.

-How To Tell If Jordans Are Fake: General Indications
+How To Tell Fake Jordans: General Indications

 The logo on an Air Jordan box will nearly always match the logo below, and the box will be of great quality and durability.
+You can use Google or contact other resellers to find a quality, legitimate photos of what an actual Air Jordan box looks like.

 Of course, each one will be unique in some manner, but you get the idea.